slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Dumbledore says people find it far easier to forgive others for being wrong than being right.' -- J.K.
 Rowling*

 > *'Life has become immeasurably better since I have been forced to stop taking it seriously.' -- Hunter S. Thompson*

+> *'If you hate a person, you hate something in him that is part of yourself.
+What isn’t part of ourselves doesn’t disturb us.' -- Hermann Hesse*

 However: